Ifosfamide - supply shortage

 There is an ongoing shortage of ifosfamide-containing medicines (marketed by the company Baxter as Holoxan and other names such as Tronoxal and Mitoxana) in the EU/EEA (European Economic Area).

-Ifosfamide is a cancer medicine used to treat various cancers, including sarcomas, lymphoma, testicular cancer, lung cancer and ovarian cancer.
+Ifosfamide is a cancer medicine used to treat various cancers, including sarcoma, lymphoma, testicular cancer, lung cancer and ovarian cancer.

 The shortage is likely to affect all EU/EEA Member States.

-EMA’s Executive Steering Group on Shortages and Safety of Medicinal Products (MSSG) and EMA’s shortages working party (Medicines Shortages Single Point of Contact – SPOC - working party) are closely monitoring the supply situation and engaging with the marketing authorisation holders, manufacturers, and international regulators to mitigate the impact of the shortages.
+Monitoring is carried out by EMA’s Executive Steering Group on Shortages and Safety of Medicinal Products (MSSG) and shortages working party (Medicines Shortages Single Point of Contact – SPOC - working party).
+For further information see ‘related information’.

 • There is an ongoing shortage of ifosfamide (marketed as Holoxan and other names) affecting all EU/EEA Member States that is expected to last until Q1 2027.